Oleksandr Moroz: Political views

 In a 2018 interview on 112 Ukraine, Moroz claimed that the world is controlled by a cabal including the Federal Reserve and the Rockefeller, Rothschild, and Morgan families, which stabilises the global economy and appoints world leaders.
 He also stated that the main opponents of this cabal are Russia and China, and asserted that former President Yushchenko is a puppet of the United States Department of State, which, according to Moroz, is itself controlled by this cabal.

+Since the 2022 Russian invasion of Ukraine, Moroz has come out in favour of Ukrainian membership of NATO, referring to it as an "objective necessity".